 - specialized: toggle fullscreen, toggle maximize

-The navigation key bindings like select-switch up/down/left/right are treated positionally, so the switch is made based on the relative distance between window switching positions.
+The navigation key bindings such as select-switch up/down/left/right are relative to the window position, so the switch is made based on the relative distance between window switching positions.

 Durden treats windows in float mode as having a history.
 This means that if you switch back to float from a different mode, the last known float positions and sizing ratios will be restored (if possible).

-The cursor management is the common pattern of double clicking the titlebar to switch between maximized and normal and click-drag the border to resize.
+The cursor management follows the common pattern of double clicking the titlebar to switch between maximized and normal and click-drag the border to resize.

 The float mode is treated with a lesser priority than the rest, but as the durden development settles and drifts towards maintenance and upkeep, the following features are planned to be added: